 I have very diverse research interests.
 The following is a broad overview of them that gives you an impression of my main philosophical ideas and preferences.

 I am intrigued by the challenge to make sense of quantum theory.
-In this video for "University of the Netherlands", I explain why this is such a fascinating challenge and what reactions to it have been proposed:
+In this video for "University of the Netherlands", I explain why this is such a fascinating challenge and outline the types of reactions to it that have been proposed:

 I have recently started to develop a new approach to quantum foundations, based on the phase space formulation of quantum theory, see here.
-Since 2023 I work on a research project "Saving Reality with Exotic Causality", funded by an NWO Vidi grant, to work out this approach in more detail.
-More generally, I have become interested in accounts that postulate retrocausality to solve the foundational problems of quantum theory and related strategies, see here for a review article that I wrote with Pete Evans on such approaches and their motivation for the Stanford Encyclopedia of Philosophy.
-An excellent brief account of my earlier work on quantum theory has been writtenis by Richard Healey's in his SEP-entry "Quantum-Bayesian and Pragmatist Views of Quantum Theory", Section 5.1.
+Since 2023 I work on a research project "Saving Reality with Exotic Causality", funded by an NWO Vidi grant, to work on this approach.
+I have a particular interest in accounts that postulate retrocausality to solve the foundational problems of quantum theory and related strategies, see here for a review article that I wrote with Pete Evans on such approaches and their motivation for the Stanford Encyclopedia of Philosophy.
+An excellent brief account of my earlier work on quantum theory has been written by Richard Healey's in his SEP-entry "Quantum-Bayesian and Pragmatist Views of Quantum Theory", Section 5.1.
 My papers concerning the prospects for epistemic accounts of quantum states can be found here, here, here, here, and a paper concerning the compatibility of (so-called) non-local quantum correlations with relativity theory here.
 My monograph "Interpreting Quantum Theory -- A Therapeutic Approach" brings together all the different threads of my earlier work on quantum theory.
 It was reviewed for Erkenntnis by Florian Boge.

 In addition, the significance of symmetries and symmetry breaking in physics have intrigued me, in particular how symmetries connect to questions of identity among physical states (here) and what it actually means for different types of symmetries to be spontaneously broken (here, here).
 I was guest editor of a special section on philosophical perspectives on particle physics after the Higgs discovery in Studies in History and Philosophy of Modern Physics, together with Dennis Lehmkuhl, see here.

-I have recently become very active in the philosophy of technology.
-I have recently published an article arguing that, in the transition to Artificial General Intelligence (AGI), liberal democracies may want to aim for symbiosis, not alignment.
+In the last few years I have become active in the philosophy of technology.
+I have worked on challenges posed by advanced AI systems, when it comes to liberal democracy and scientific progress.
 Together with Jonathan Symons I have developed an argument as to why sustainability is at best of limited help as an investment criterion for safeguarding the future.
 Elsewhere we point out a tension between global energy justice and local democracy.
 Together with Maarten Boudry I have developed a new argument as to why nuclear energy use can be ethically mandated in the light of climate change.
 At my own university and at LMU Munich I have given courses and talks (e.g. here) on "existential risks", i.e. risks that threaten the extinction of humanity itself.
 Together with Emilie Aebischer I reviewed Toby Ord's book "The Precipice" on existential risks.

 Between 2016 and 2019 I was working on a research project "Epistemology of the Multiverse", funded by the Netherlands Organization for Scientific Research (NWO) through a Veni grant.
 The project explored the prospects for empirically testing theories according to which the laws of nature and the constants vary across space-time or even across universes that together form a "multiverse."
 A systematic overview of my thoughts and reflections on these topics can be found in my book "Multiverse Theories: A Philosophical Perspective", which has recently appeared with Cambridge University Press, seehere for an associated blog post.
 Easily accessible introductions to the themes of the projects can be found here and here.
 Often a "fine-tuning" for life of the laws and constants of nature is claimed to provide evidence that we live in a multiverse.
 I give an overview of that debate in my article on "Fine-tuning" for the Stanford Encyclopedia of Philosophy.